 Every school age site is staffed with a Site Director and Program Staff.
 The number of staff will depend on enrollment; however, Vermont licensing requires a 1:13 ratio or one adult to 13 children.
-Programs that exceed 40 children, will be staffed with an Assistant Site Director, in addition to the Site Director and Program Staff.

-School Age Programs are overseen by the Director of School Age Programs, who works closely with other admin support teams at the Y. This role is based in Burlington; however, performs multiple visits to sites each week.
+School Age Programs are overseen by the Director of Youth and Family Programs, who works closely with other administrative support teams at the Y. This role is based in Burlington; however, makes multiple visits to sites each week.